fredrikj31/toggle-kit/README.md

 });
 ```

+If the getting started examples isn't enough, you can read more in depth documentation [here](./docs/README.md).

 ## Contributing

 Please read [CONTRIBUTING.md](./CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.